giangle0411/jsx-learning/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### language - an app created to learn about React Context System
+### hooks - an app created to learn about React Hooks System

 ## Available Scripts